Autumn Highland Tour

-You will be picked up around 8-8.30 AM and head towards Thjórsardalur area which is at highlands doorstep.
-In the afternoon we will take the highland road to the volcanic Veidivötn lakes (Fishing lakes) Accommodation: Hrauneyjar
+You will be picked up around 8 am and head towards the Thjórsardalur area, which is situated at the doorstep highlands.
+In the late afternoon, we will take the highland road to the moonscape area of Veidivötn lakes (Fishing lakes) Accommodation: Highland hotel.

-In Landmannalaugar, you can see plenty of evidence of volcanic activity including the multicolor rhyolite mountains, the Laugahraun Lava Field and the multicolored Brennisteinsalda Mountain with its steaming sulfur pots.
-Be prepared for 3 hour (moderate) walk around the area, so be sure you bring your hiking shoes.
+In the Landmannalaugar area, you will see ample evidence of volcanic activity, including the multicolor rhyolite mountains, the Laugahraun Lava Field and the multicolored Brennisteinsalda Mountain with its steaming sulfur pots.
+Have your hiking shoes prepared for a 3-hour (moderate) walk.
 Optional is a shorter and easier hike.
-Accommodation: Hrífunes Guesthouse
+Accommodation: Highland Hotel.